alex-mous/3D-Printer/README.md

 <h4> Step 2: IKEA Lack Tables </h4>

-Print the files in the ... in the STL files folder.
-Attach the four type _ Mounting/Strengthening Brackets to the bottom of the lower table.
-Next, place the upper table on top of the lower table and use four of the type _ brackets to attach them together.
-Finally, attach the remaining four type _ brackets to the underside of the upper table.
+Print the files in the Parts for IKEA Lack tables folder in the STL files folder.
+Attach the four type 1 Mounting/Strengthening Brackets to the bottom of the lower table.
+Next, place the upper table on top of the lower table and use four of the type 2 brackets to attach them together.
+Finally, attach the remaining four type 2 brackets to the underside of the upper table.

 <img alt="Caster adaptor" src="/Images/2.%20IKEA%20Lack%20tables/Caster_adaptor.jpg" align="top" width="200"><img alt="Table mounting/strengthening bracket" src="/Images/2.%20IKEA%20Lack%20tables/Mounting_bracket.jpg" align="top" width="200"><img alt="Assembled Tables" src="/Images/2.%20IKEA%20Lack%20tables/Tables.jpg" align="top" width="200">